-Using smoking status data recorded during the gestational period, the THIN prevalence was much lower than the SMR prevalence until 2004 (THIN prevalence = 10.6% compared with SMR prevalence of 23.8% in 2004, as shown in Fig. 1d).
+Using smoking status data recorded during the gestational period, the THIN prevalence was much lower than the SMR prevalence until 2004 (55% lower than the SMR prevalence of 23.8% in 2004, as shown in Figure Id).
 Prevalence in THIN was 11.6% in 2012 but was still 40% lower than the corresponding SMR prevalence of 19.6%.
-When including smoking information recorded up to 27 months before conception, the two lines converged between 2004 and 2005; in 2012, smoking prevalence in THIN was 20.3% using data recorded up to 27 months before conception and smoking prevalence using data recorded any time before pregnancy was 21.3% compared with the SMR prevalence of 19.3%.
+When including smoking information recorded up to 27 months before conception the two lines converged between 2004 and 2005; in 2012 smoking prevalence in THIN was 20.3% using data recorded up to 27 months before conception and smoking prevalence using data recorded any time before pregnancy was 21.3% compared to the SMR prevalence of 19.3%.